ThisTestUser/Docs/AntiCheats.md

 But is it possible?
 Definitely... (at least for now)

+### GWEN Phase 2, What does this mean?

+At GWEN phase 2, bypassing is now becoming extremely difficult.
+Clients that previously were able to filter entities to bypass will ***no longer*** work.
+The checks have been shown to catch clients even at low settings (e.g. 60 FOV and invisible players off), so now bypassing will be a lot more difficult.

 ### Types of Hacked Clients
 **Public Clients** - Clients that have been around for a looong time.
 Perfect to use on NCP and vanilla servers, but their lack of bypasses to AAC means that it is not good for AAC servers.